-Domino’s is regarded as Australia’s number 1 pizza maker with over 570 stores across the country but your success will depend on your ability to manage your franchise.
+Domino’s is regarded as Australia’s number one pizza maker in Australia with over 570 stores across the country.

-Despite the brand name and your opportunity to leverage the resources of Domino’s to grow your venture, getting approved for a Domino’s franchise loan still requires you to present a strong business case to the banks.
+Despite the brand name and the opportunity to leverage Domino’s resources to grow your venture, getting approved for a Domino’s franchise loan still requires you to present a strong business case to the banks.

 How much can I borrow?